-Further, the Commission for consideration of citizens of the local level is established at the level of aiyl okmotu on the basis of the Order of Aiyl Okmotu consisting of the head of Aiyl Okmotu, who is the Chairman of the Commission, the Chairman of Aiyl Kenesh is appointed as the Co-Chairman of the Commission, representatives of the regional branch of the state institution "Cadastre", the territorial department of the Ministry of Natural Resources, Ecology and Technical Supervision of the Kyrgyz Republic, the Department of Disease Prevention and State Sanitary and Epidemiological Supervision of the Ministry of Health of the Kyrgyz Republic, director of RPADWC/MWSE, the Chairman of the WC subproject, rural resident and representative of the PIU of the DDWSWP in the subproject.
+Further, the Commission for consideration of citizens of the local level is established at the level of aiyl okmotu on the basis of the Order of Aiyl Okmotu consisting of the head of Aiyl Okmotu, who is the Chairman of the Commission, the Chairman of Aiyl Kenesh is appointed as the Co-Chairman of the Commission, representatives of the regional branch of the state institution "Cadastre", the territorial department of the Ministry of Natural Resources, Ecology and Technical Supervision of the Kyrgyz Republic, the Department of Disease Prevention and State Sanitary and Epidemiological Supervision of the Ministry of Health of the Kyrgyz Republic, director of RPADWC/MWSE, the Chairman of the WC subproject, rural resident and representative of the PIU in the subproject.

-Regarding the Commission for consideration of citizens' appeals at the national level within the framework of the ongoing PIU of the DDWSWP Project, this Commission was established by the Order of the SAAACHCS with No. 27/p dated 09.11.2023.
+Regarding the Commission for consideration of citizens' appeals at the national level within the framework of the ongoing PIU Project, this Commission was established by the Order of the SAAACHCS with No. 27/p dated 09.11.2023.
 The Commission is composed of:

-- The Director of the Department for Development of Drinking Water Supply and Wastewater Disposal (SIDDWWD) of the SAACHCS under the Cabinet of Ministers of the Kyrgyz Republic is the Chairman of the Commission for consideration of citizens' appeals; - The head of the Department of Drinking Water and Wastewater Disposal is the co-chair of the Commission; - A representative of the State Civil Service Agency and Local Government; - Representative of the Department of the Ministry of Natural Resources, Ecology and Technical Supervision of the Kyrgyz Republic; - Representative of the Department of Disease Prevention and state sanitary and epidemiological supervision of the Ministry of Health and Social Development of the Ministry of Health of the Kyrgyz Republic; - The DDWSWP PIU Director; - The DDWSWP PIU Environmental Specialist; - The DDWSWP PIU Social Development Specialist;
+- The Director of the State Institution "Drinking Water Supply and Wastewater Disposal" (SIDWWD) is the Chairman of the Commission for consideration of citizens' appeals; - The head of the Department of Drinking Water and Wastewater Disposal is the co-chair of the Commission; - A representative of the State Civil Service Agency and Local Government; - Representative of the Department of the Ministry of Natural Resources, Ecology and Technical Supervision of the Kyrgyz Republic; - Representative of the Department of Disease Prevention and state sanitary and epidemiological supervision of the Ministry of Health and Social Development of the Ministry of Health of the Kyrgyz Republic; - The PIU Director; - The PIU Environmental Specialist; - The PIU Social Development Specialist;